Trnavsky/MyNewRepository/README.md

 ### FIRST SOFTWARE OPEN-SOURCE PLC (ARDUINO compatible)
 https://controllino.biz/

-This GiHub repository contains all you need to start with CONTROLLINO devices programming in Arduino IDE.
+This GitHub repository contains all you need to start with CONTROLLINO devices programming in Arduino IDE.
 * Arduino IDE extension package for Boards Manager
   * See our [Installation guide](#installation-guide)
 * CONTROLLINO library for Library Manager